-The Rotor INspider is a new highly-modular spider-based single-sided power meter system that is compatible across all disciplines.
+The Rotor INspider is a new highly-modular spider-based power meter system that is compatible across all disciplines.

 The power meter will work with any Rotor crankset that uses the brand’s OCP (Optimal Chainring Position) splined interface, including both mountain bike and road cranksets.